K. D. Singh Babu Stadium, Lucknow: Cricket

-Records and stats

 In Women's cricket, England's opening batters Caroline Atkins and Arran Brindle (aka Arran Thompson) have broken the world record for an opening partnership for England by putting 150 on the board without loss at the end of the first day of the first Test against India in this stadium.

-In Test cricket the highest score was made by India, scoring 511 all out followed by Sri Lanka 218 all out.
+In test, the highest score was made by India, scoring 511 all out followed by Sri Lanka 218 all out.
 The next highest score was also made by Sri Lanka scoring 174 all out.
-The most runs scored here was by Sachin Tendulkar (142 runs), followed by Navjot Sidhu (124 runs) and Roshan Mahanama (118 runs).
-The most wickets taken here was by Anil Kumble (11 wickets), followed by Muttiah Muralitharan (5 wickets) and Venkatapathy Raju (3 wickets).
+The most runs scored here was by Sachin Tendulkar (142), followed by Navjot Sidhu (124) and Roshan Mahanama (118).
+The most wickets taken here was by Anil Kumble (11), followed by Muttiah Muralitharan (5) and Venkatapathy Raju (3).